piecioshka/interview-inpost/README.md

 - pure JavaScript
 - unit tests with vitest
 - JavaScript: variables started with $ container reference to DOM elements
+- JavaScript: members started with _ means that are private

 # Development